jameshnl232/CS50-Web-programming-with-Python-and-JavaScript/README.md

-# CS50-Web-programming-with-Python-and-JavaScript
+# CS50 Web programming with Python and JavaScript
-CS50 Web programming with Python and JavaScript
+Projects from the course